 IC/ASIC Verification Technology Adoption Trends

-This blog is a continuation of a series of blogs related to the 2018 Wilson Research Group Functional Verification Study (click here).
-In my previous blog (click here), I focused on IC/ASIC design project resource trends.
+This blog is a continuation of a series of blogs related to the 2020 Wilson Research Group Functional Verification Study.
+In my previous blog, I focused on IC/ASIC design project resource trends.
 In this blog I examine IC/ASIC project verification technology adoption trends.

 Dynamic Verification Techniques

 The IC/ASIC market in the mid-2000 timeframe underwent growing pains to address increased verification complexity, predominately brought on with the adoption of SoC-class designs.
-This maturing of IC/ASIC projects’ processes is clearly visible when comparing various simulation-based verification technology adoption trends from 2007, 2012, and 2018, as shown in Figure 9-1.
+This maturing of IC/ASIC projects’ processes is clearly visible when comparing various simulation-based verification technology adoption trends from 2007 through 2020 as shown in Figure 9-1.

 IC/ASIC Static Verification Techniques

-Figure 9-3 shows the IC/ASIC adoption trends for formal property checking (e.g., model checking), as well as automatic formal applications.
+Figure 9-2 shows the IC/ASIC adoption trends for formal property checking (e.g., model checking), as well as automatic formal applications.
 Examples of automatic formal application tools include: SoC integration connectivity checking, deadlock detection, X semantic safety checks, coverage reachability analysis, and many other properties that can be automatically extracted and then formally proven.
-Note, not included in the automatic formal application trend data are clock-domain crossing CDC tools.

-We see in Figure 9-3 that formal property checking has grown at a 5.4 percent CAGR since 2012, while automatic formal applications has grown at a 9.2% CAGR.
-Again, keep in mind the previous discussion on increasing number of small projects, which are often less mature in their verification processes.
-As a result this can bias the adoption trends.
+We see in Figure 9-2 that formal property checking has grown at a 6.7% CAGR since 2012, while automatic formal applications has grown at a 12.8% CAGR.

 Emulation and FPGA Prototyping

 Historically, the simulation market has depended on processor frequency scaling as one means of continual improvement in simulation performance.
-However, as processor frequency scaling levels off, simulation-based techniques are unable to keep up with today’s growing complexity.
+However, as processor frequency scaling leveled off in the mid-2000 timeframe, simulation-based techniques were unable to keep up with today’s growing complexity.
 This is particularly true when simulating large designs that include both software and embedded processor core models.
 Hence, acceleration techniques are now required to extend SoC verification performance for very large designs.
 In fact, emulation and FPGA prototyping have become key platforms for SoC integration verification where both hardware and software are integrated into a system for the first time.
 In addition to SoC verification, emulation and FPGA prototyping are also used today as a platform for software development.

-In my next blog (click here) I plan to discuss various IC/ASIC language and library adoption trends.
+In my next blog I plan to discuss various IC/ASIC language and library adoption trends.

 - Part 1 – FPGA Design Trends